havenoclu/ansible_sosreport/README.md

 4) **rhn_user**: Red Hat Customer Portal user (required to upload reports to case)
 5) **rhn_pass**: Red Hat Customer Portal password (required to upload reports to case)

 **NOTE:** On the initial run of `redhat-support-tool`, you are prompted to enter your Red Hat Customer Portal user id and password and asked if you would like to save it to ~/.redhat-support-tool/redhat-support-tool.conf.
 If this file is available and populated correctly on the node set to upload the reports, the sosreport_upload playbook will attempt to use that file for authentication and specifying the `{{ rhn_user }}` and `{{ rhn_pass }}` variables explicitly is not necessary.
 It is advised to use the redhat-support-tool.conf method as the password is stored in a hashed form within the file and safer than passing rhn_pass as a variable on the command line.
+Another option may be to set the variables in a file and use ansible-vault to secure them.

 ### Examples